-Are you looking to purchase a condo unit?
+Are you looking at FHA loans for condos?
 Then, the first thing you will want to do is determine whether you qualify for a conventional loan or not.
 If you do, you have more options than if you do not.

-Because, if you can only get an FHA loan, the condo unit you will purchase has to be in an association that the FHA has already approved, or your loan officer will have to be willing to get it approved.
+Because, if you can only get an FHA loan, the condo unit you will purchase has to be in a project that the FHA has already approved, or your loan officer will have to be willing to get it approved.

-The latter means, it will take a while to get the closing.
+The latter means that it will take a while to get the closing.
 Which means, the seller must be willing to wait.
 (And the association must be willing to cooperate: the FHA requires quite a few documents.
 Also, someone must pay for it.)

 Some cities (like Auburn, Alabama or Decatur, Alabama) have no associations approved by FHA.
 So, if you really, truly want to live in a condo unit in such a city, you must start early.